 Grades in this course will be determined as follows.

-In each section that we cover there will be a general assignment and an assigned problem which will be handed out in class and worked and home..
+In each section that we cover there will be a general assignment and assigned problems which will be handed out in class and worked at home..
 The problem will be graded and the grades will contribute to the final course grade.
 Problems will not be accepted more than one class period late.